cfneese/LoomisWoodDocs/tutorial/index.md

 ![](image005.jpg)

 Enter “ethylene” then press continue.
 A second dialog box will ask you to select the waves of your line listing.
-Choose “Ref_Nu”, “Ref_I”, and “_constant_” in this dialog.
+Choose "Ref_Nu", "Ref_I", and "_constant_" in this dialog.

 ![](image006.jpg)

 You can choose \_constant\_ if you do not have waves with line widths and/or line intensities.
 You can work with multiple data sets in the same Igor Experiment by creating multiple Loomis-Wood folders.

 5. A Loomis-Wood plot named "Plot0" will be created automatically.

 ![](image007.jpg)

 You can create multiple Loomis-Wood plots for the same Loomis-Wood folder by selecting **Loomis-Wood | Plots | Create a New